A top priority for organic farmers

 - Allowing animals to display their natural behaviour: Animals can display their natural behaviours only if their living conditions replicate key features of their native habitat, with the necessary space and provisions.
 Organic systems have low stocking densities, outdoor access, and freedom of movement for animals.
-Feeding behaviours are also respected; for example, nose-rings for pigs are banned because they prevent natural rooting behaviours.

 - Welfare before productivity: Breeding programmes in organic agriculture aim at a holistic approach, balancing productivity, longevity, adaption to environmental conditions and conservation of biodiversity.
 Organic farmers typically prefer life-time productivity of their animals rather than yearly productivity.